 Deciding between legal guardianship vs. adoption can feel deeply personal and overwhelming, especially when thinking about a child’s future.
 Both adoption and legal guardianship can give a child a loving home, but they involve different rights, responsibilities, and long-term effects.
-Understanding these differences can help you make the best decision for you and the child in question.

 Pamela C. Bratcher, Attorney at Law, can help guide you through this decision, ensuring you feel confident and supported every step of the way.
 Call or contact us online to learn more about how we can assist you.